-Members of the Managing Board
+Members of the Managing Board and Executive Committee

 The Fund's sole director and managing board member is its Fund Manager, TCX Investment Management Company B.V. ("TIM").
-The appointment of TIM Managing Board members is subject to the approval of the TCX Supervisory Board and the Financial Markets Authority of the Netherlands.
-The current members are as follows:
+TIM has its own Managing Board, consisting of three statutory directors.
+In addition, there is a broader Executive Committee, consisting of the Managing Board plus one non-statutory director.
+The appointment of of all directors is subject to the approval of the TCX Supervisory Board and the Financial Markets Authority of the Netherlands.

+The current directors are:

-Mr. Ruurd Brouwer, Chief Executive Officer
+Mr. Ruurd Brouwer, Chief Executive Officer and Managing Board member